What is acute flaccid myelitis (AFM)?

-- Do a neurologic exam, including looking at where there is weakness, poor muscle tone, and decreased reflexes
+- Will do a neurologic exam, including looking at where there is weakness, poor muscle tone, and decreased reflexes

-- Do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord)
+- May do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord)

 - Nerve conduction and electromyography (EMG) studies.
 These tests check nerve speed and the response of muscles to the messages from the nerves (electromyography)

 It is important that the tests are done as soon as possible after the symptoms start.

 What are the treatments for acute flaccid myelitis (AFM)?

 There is no specific treatment for AFM.
 A doctor who specializes in treating brain and spinal cord illnesses (neurologist) may recommend treatments for specific symptoms.
 For example, physical and/or occupational therapy may help with arm or leg weakness.
 Researchers do not know the long-term outcomes of people with AFM.

 Can acute flaccid myelitis (AFM) be prevented?